jspecify/jspecify/docs/docs/spec.md

 >
 > -   If the nullness operator *is* `UNION_NULL`, then the assignment should
 >     clearly be allowed.
-> -   If the nullness operator is `UNSPECIFIED`, then it's possible that the
+> -   If the nullness operator is `UNSPECIFIED`, then it is possible that the
 >     operator "ought to be" `UNION_NULL`.
 A lenient tool might allow the
 >     assignment anyway, while a strict tool might not.